The Latest WUN Headlines + A Look at What's Up on Thursday

 Via the National Weather Service.

-Thursday: W wind 5 to 9 kt, becoming SSW in the afternoon.
-A chance of showers and thunderstorms before 9 am, then a slight chance of showers between 9 am and 10 am.
+Thursday: SSW wind 8 to 12 kt.
+Partly sunny.
 Seas 1 ft or less.

-Thursday Night: WSW wind 7 to 10 kt becoming N after midnight.
-Mostly clear.
+Thursday Night: SW wind 6 to 9 kt.
+A chance of showers, mainly after 3 am.
+Patchy fog after 5 am.
 Seas 1 ft or less.

 Sun, Moon, & Tide